qaisjp/comm2-report/chapters/99/50-evaluation.md

 The technologies used in this project were carefully chosen to support automated testing.
 The backend supports testing via Go's inbuilt testing infrastructure (`go test`).
 Every component on the frontend has a test file, automatically generated via the `ng generate` command, ready for manual expansion by contributors.

+As mentioned in [@sec:angular-concepts], the frontend makes extensive use of dependency injection, which makes testing much easier.

 # Stakeholders

 **Administrators and Moderators**